Ever wondered what actually defines an outgroup?

 1. Assuming Outgroups Are Homogeneous

 Everyone thinks “the outgroup” is a monolith.
-Also, in reality, any outgroup contains diverse sub‑cultures, beliefs, and personalities.
+In reality, any outgroup contains diverse sub‑cultures, beliefs, and personalities.
 Treating them as a single block is a shortcut that leads to oversimplification.

 2. Believing In‑Group Bias Is Always Bad

 It’s easy to label all favoritism as harmful.
-But a little in‑group loyalty can build teamwork and trust.
+But a little in‑group loyalty can support teamwork and trust.
 The problem arises when it turns into exclusion or discrimination.

 3. Overlooking Intersectionality

 People belong to multiple groups at once.
-Plus, a woman in a male‑dominated field is simultaneously in an outgroup (by gender) and an in‑group (by profession).
-Ignoring these intersections can misread the whole picture.
+On the flip side, a woman in a male‑dominated field is simultaneously in an outgroup (by gender) and an in‑group (by profession).
+Ignoring these intersections can misread the whole picture Turns out it matters..

 4. Ignoring Structural Factors

 Bias isn’t just a personal flaw; it’s embedded in institutions.
-If you only focus on individual attitudes, you’ll miss the bigger picture—like hiring practices that favor certain backgrounds That's the part that actually makes a difference..
+If you only focus on individual attitudes, you’ll miss the bigger picture—like hiring practices that favor certain backgrounds.

 Practical Tips / What Actually Works